flowmatters/openwater/doc/model-subsetting.md

 - Extract a test case from a large model
 - Isolate a *process* of interest by keeping only nodes of selected model types — for example, keep `StorageRouting` (and its upstream dependencies) for flow calibration, dropping water quality nodes that depend on the flow outputs

-Clip and substitute are complementary tools for calibration workflows.
-Use **clip** when you want to keep the *foundation* processes (typically hydrology) and discard everything that depends on them.
-Use **substitute** when you want to keep the *dependent* processes (typically water quality) and replace the foundation outputs with fixed time series from a prior run.
+Clip and substitute are complementary tools for calibrating one-way coupled processes.
+Use **clip** to keep the *driving* processes (typically hydrology) and discard everything that depends on them.
+Use **substitute** to keep the *driven* processes (typically water quality) and replace the driver outputs with fixed time series — forcings — from a prior run.

 ### Clipping by tags (recommended)